MikletNg/AWSLexBackToPreviousQuestion/README.md

 ## Deploy the Lex Chatbot

-Please use the excel file we have provide to create a test chatbot using ExcelLexBot (https://github.com/wongcyrus/ExcelLexBot) .
+Please use the excel file BackToPrevious.xlsx to create a test chatbot using ExcelLexBot (https://github.com/wongcyrus/ExcelLexBot) .

 ## Packaging and deployment